 Believe it or not, not everyone wants chocolate!
 It may be because they don’t like it, they’re allergic or maybe they’re still on their New Year’s resolution diet.
 Regardless of their reason, you don’t want to give someone a gift that they’re not going to value.
 Instead, pick the right gift and it’s something that’s going to have a meaningful and lasting memory.
 My absolute favorite Valentine’s gift from my husband was a digital heart he designed and built for me that said I love you.
 Now it wasn’t the fanciest thing, but the fact that he came up with the idea and built it for me made it that much more special.

 When it comes to recognition the same is true.
 If you rely on just one kind of award, you’ll miss out on those that don’t value it, and even for those that do love chocolate, they’ll get sick of it if it’s given out too often.
 This is especially true as we deal with the challenges of multi-generational and multi-cultural workforces.
-Variety is the spice of live as they say, so find as many ways as possible to introduce variety through non-cash awards (e.g. eCards) and cash awards (vouchers, experiences, etc.).
+Variety is the spice of life as they say, so find as many ways as possible to introduce variety into your employee recognition program through non-cash awards (e.g. eCards) and cash awards (vouchers, experiences, etc.).